TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 - For the cron deamon to be able to execute the scripts; i) Do not use environment variables in the cron syntax. ii) In the file `sysproduction/linux/scripts/p`, the path of the python interpreter has to be added to the p file like so;\
 `/usr/local/bin/python run.py $1`
 - System time on every container is, as far I can see is UTC/GMT.
 Works for my purpose, changing this looks to involve package installations and more.

-## Todo's
-- add ipython as part of the ecosystem